Homomorphic Encryption

 - Perform operations (e.g.,

-Add(Encrypt(A), Encrypt(B))) directly on the ciphertexts. - The encryption scheme ensures the result remains encrypted but mathematically equivalent to the plaintext operation.
+Add(Encrypt(A), Encrypt(B))) directly on ciphertexts. - The encryption scheme ensures the result remains encrypted but mathematically equivalent to the plaintext operation.

 3. Decryption